 Field placement: Alabama Arise

-Curtis is working with Alabama Arise to luminate the voices of Alabamians through social media content creation and outreach.
-His work will include generating content that speaks to current issues impacting Alabama citizens as it relates to data collection on P-EBT, benefits of WIC enrollment for toddlers, the role SNAP plays in supporting Alabama food stores and systems, and draft social media messages for local hunger and education advocates to use in encouraging their local schools to take up the option.
-Curtis will also take the lead for developing a blog series that highlights the work of Alabama Arise, particularly his work and the work of his fellow fellow, Kate.
+Curtis worked with Alabama Arise to luminate the voices of Alabamians through social media content creation and outreach.
+His work included generating content that spoke to current issues impacting Alabama citizens as it relates to data collection on P-EBT, benefits of WIC enrollment for toddlers, the role SNAP plays in supporting Alabama food stores and systems, and drafting social media messages for local hunger and education advocates to use in encouraging their local schools to take up the option.
+Curtis took the lead on developing a blog series that highlights the work of Alabama Arise, particularly his work and the work of his fellow fellow, Kate.

 Policy placement: Congressional Hunger Center

 Curtis Hills worked with the Congressional Hunger Center, a nonprofit organization founded in the early 1993 by a bipartisan coalition of Members of Congress to serve as educational resource to those interested in anti-hunger and poverty work.
 He worked to further engage folks around hunger and poverty by co-creating and updating College SNAP material for college students throughout the U.S.